Gestational diabetes stillbirth

 Raising awareness of gestational diabetes

-Abby is not alone in not knowing about gestational diabetes, in fact the majority of ladies who get diagnosed have not heard of gestational diabetes and know very little about the condition.
+Abby and Charly are not alone in not knowing about gestational diabetes, in fact the majority of ladies who get diagnosed have not heard of gestational diabetes and know very little about the condition.

-Gestational diabetes affects 5% of UK pregnancies and so raising awareness of the condition is very important.
+Gestational diabetes affects 5% of UK pregnancies (and this figure is rising) and so raising awareness of the condition is very important.

 Gestational diabetes stillbirth is rare and usually only seen in undiagnosed cases.
 Gestational diabetes can also cause many other complications.
 You can read more on these complications on this page.